Protected Dark Skies of Europe

 Kerry International Dark-Sky Reserve, Ireland:

-doesn't have one single "dark sky law," but its Gold Tier status, granted by the International Dark-Sky Association (IDA) darksky.org/news/first-international-dark-sky-reserve-named-in-ireland/ (IDA), relies on local commitment to light pollution reduction, with towns adopting "dark sky friendly" lighting and the Kerry County Council replacing public lights with shielded, warmer-toned fixtures to protect its stunning night skies for tourism and wildlife
+It also doesn't have one single "dark sky law," but its Gold Tier status, granted by the International Dark-Sky Association (IDA) darksky.org/news/first-international-dark-sky-reserve-named-in-ireland/ (IDA), relies on local commitment to light pollution reduction, with towns adopting "dark sky friendly" lighting and the Kerry County Council replacing public lights with shielded, warmer-toned fixtures to protect its stunning night skies for tourism and wildlife.

 Hortobágy National Park, Hungary: